 The people we are trying to help are:

-2) People who have been granted refugee status but who then have to vacate their housing within 28 days - in spite of having had no time to find somewhere else and get a job.
+1) People who have been granted refugee status following a successful asylum application (or others in similar circumstances who have been permitted to remain in the UK) but who then have to vacate their housing within 28 days - in spite of having had no time to find somewhere else and get a job.

 This includes people of a range of nationalities, including Syrians, Iraqi, Afghani and Somali.